bgyarno/Getting_and_Cleaning_Data_Project/README.md

 7. The preceding steps result in the original 'tidy' dataset.
 The assignment calls for a second tidy dateset, shown below
     a.  ddply package is used to group the data frame by subject and activiy and calcuate the mean of each variable.
 The 'data_type' variable describing if the data is training or test is excluded from this dataset
     b.
-This final dataset is exported to csv as 'tidy_data2.csv'
+This final dataset is exported to a text file as 'tidy_data2.txt'